-Researchers found that in order to become more customer-focused, there has to be a commitment from the people at the top of the organization.
+Researchers found that to become more customer-focused, there has to be a commitment from the people at the top of the organization.
 The study discovered that executives at high-performance organizations are three times more likely as executives at lower-performing companies to support the successful execution of customer-focused strategies.

 Additionally, these organizations are four times more likely than lower performers to set clear customer satisfaction goals.
 High performers are also five times more likely to align internal systems and processes with customer needs, the study found.

 The study shows that another way top organizations are focusing on their customers is by hiring employees with that goal in mind.
 High-performing organizations are three times more likely than lower-performing organizations to make new hires based on customer focus, the study found.
-In addition, the best companies are three-and-half times more likely to base https://www.businessnewsdaily.com, in part, on how employees perform at customer-oriented activities.
+In addition, the best companies are three-and-half times more likely to base, in part, on how employees perform at customer-oriented activities.

-"Providing customer-focused training and development to employees will create brand value and drive incremental revenue," Donovan said
+"Providing customer-focused training and development to employees will create brand value and drive incremental revenue," said Donovan.

 Top organizations also do a better job of taking what their customers say to heart.
 The study found that top-performing companies take advantage of customer feedback nearly twice as much as lower-performing businesses do.
 Additionally, high-performance organizations are twice as likely as lower performers to collaborate with customers on custom products, the research found.